RyuUI-Org/.github/profile/README.md

 </p>

 📌 **About Project**
-Ryu-UI is a custom ROM based on AOSP which is developed by [Romi Yusnandar](https://github.com/romiyusnandar) a.k.a RyuDev (btw just personal project) ad focused to:
+Ryu-UI is a custom ROM based on AOSP which is developed by [Romi Yusnandar](https://github.com/romiyusnandar) a.k.a RyuDev (btw just personal project) and focused to:
 - ⚡ Optimize performance
 - 🎨 Minimalist design
 - 📱 Long-term support